jona-sassenhagen/popsi/content/docker_apply.md

 # Docker Workshop
 ## 1st April, 2019

 The Open Science Workshop Series continues.
-We are happy to announce our upcoming Docker Workshop held by Peer Heerholz.
+We are happy to announce our upcoming Docker Workshop held by Peer Herholz.

 All information and registration can be found here: